HumanCompatibleAI/imitation/README.md

 pip install .
 ```

 Additional extras are available depending on your needs.
-Namely, `tests` for running the test suite, `docs` for building the documentation, and `parallel` for parallelizing the training.
-The `dev` extra already installs the `tests` and `docs` dependencies automatically.
+Namely, `tests` for running the test suite, `docs` for building the documentation, `parallel` for parallelizing the training, and `atari` for including atari environments.
+The `dev` extra already installs the `tests`, `docs`, and `atari` dependencies automatically.

 For macOS users, some packages are required to run experiments (see `./experiments/README.md` for details).
 First, install Homebrew if not available (see [Homebrew](https://brew.sh/)).
 Then, run: